 - What is the method of communication with my accounting system?

 - How much are the training costs for accounting staff and others using the system and how often would training be needed?

 - Can that training be provided in-house or would outside training be needed?

 - Where will the data be held and who is responsible for the security of the data?

 It is often good to request contact information for other companies that have and have not chosen that system.
 Take the time to speak to those companies and ask why they chose the software or they chose not to use the software.

-We are excited to be sharing our in-depth dive into AP automation options with you over the course of our next several monthly newsletters.
-The first AP automation option we will be discussing is Microix.
-You can find that blog piece, written by Lee Bengston, here.
-Here is a quick look at some of the other options we will dive into in the future:
+We are excited to be sharing our in-depth dive into AP automation options with you.
+One AP automation option is Microix.
+Furthermore, here is a quick look at some of the other options we will dive into in the future: